yesequin/Google_Data_Analytics_Course/README.md

     Frameworks help organize your thoughts about data visualization and give you a useful checklist to reference as you plan and evaluate your data visualization.
 Here are two frameworks that employ slightly different techniques.
 Both are intended to improve the quality of your visuals.

-    - The McCandless method: this method lists four elements of good data visualization:
+    - The McCandless method: set of guidelines for presentations.
+It suggests that you start with broad, general ideas and then work your way into the details..
+This method lists four elements of good data visualization:
         1. **Information (data):** the data with which you’re working.
 Without information or data, you cannot communicate your findings successfully.
         2. **Story (concept):** a clear and compelling narrative or concept.
 The story allows you to share your data in meaningful and interesting ways.
 Without a story, your visualization is informative, but not really inspiring.
         3. **Goal (function):** a specific objective or function for the visual.
 The goal of your data visualization makes the data useful and usable.
 This is what you are trying to achieve with your visualization.
 Without a goal, your visualization might still be informative, but can’t generate actionable insights.